morozov1412vlad/typeorm-filtering/README.md

 ## Starting Demo App

-In order to start demo app you first of all need to install dependencies and create .env file in `apps/filtering-api` with DB configuration:
+In order to start demo app you first of all need to install dependencies (`pnpm install`) and create .env file in `apps/filtering-api` with DB configuration:

 ```
 DATABASE_HOST=